BarneyWhiteman/p5.filterShader/README.md

 ## Usage

-To use p5.filterShader, simply load in the [shader](https://p5js.org/reference/#/p5.Shader) you want in the [`preload` function](https://p5js.org/reference/#/p5/loadShader), then call
-`filterShader` and pass in your shader object to apply the shader.
+To use p5.filterShader, simply load in the [shader](https://p5js.org/reference/#/p5.Shader) you want in the [`preload` function](https://p5js.org/reference/#/p5/loadShader), then call `filterShader` and pass in your shader object to apply the shader.
 This is often done *after* you've drawn the rest of the frame to add a post processing effect, however it can be called whenever suits your needs.

+There is a [full example sketch](https://github.com/BarneyWhiteman/p5.filterShader/tree/main/example) which you can check out.

 ```js
 let myFilterShader;